Weizhenli/ARGOS-RAL/README.md

 multiprocessing
 ```

-When running test,s please check whether the working folder is correct.
+When running tests, please check whether the working folder is correct.